sapegin/washingcode-book/manuscript/Avoid_mutation.md

 Here the `person` object is mutated inside the `mutate` function.

-Function argument mutation can be intentional and accidental, and both are problematic:
+Function parameter mutation can be intentional and accidental, and both are problematic:

-- It’s harder to understand how a function works and how to use it because it doesn’t return a value but changes one of the incoming arguments.
+- It’s harder to understand how a function works and how to use it because it doesn’t return a value but changes one of the incoming parameters.
-- Accidental argument mutation is even worse because function consumers don’t expect it.
+- Accidental parameter mutation is even worse because function consumers don’t expect it.
 And it can lead to hard-to-find bugs when a value that is mutated inside a function is later used somewhere else.

 Consider this example: